You can manage security-related tasks for accounts and zones from the Settings → Security page.

 For IDP-to-Automox, follow these steps:

-From the Settings → Security tab in your Automox console ensure that two-factor authentication is disabled.
+1. From the Settings → Security tab in your Automox console, go to SAML.

-From the Settings → Security tab, go to Enforce Zone-Wide Two-factor Authentication and click Enable.
+1. From the Settings > Security tab, go to SAML.